 3. The University shall provide a written response to the grievant when the agency has determined what action, if any, will result from the grievant’s written complaint.

-4. After the 60-calendar day (or less, if waived) response period has expired, an SPA grievant may appeal directly to the Office of Administrative Hearings and the State Personnel Commission within 30 calendar days if not satisfied with the agency’s response to the complaint.
+4. After the 60-calendar day (or less, if waived) response period has expired, an SHRA grievant may appeal directly to the Office of Administrative Hearings and the State Personnel Commission within 30 calendar days if not satisfied with the agency’s response to the complaint.

-Notes: An SPA employee with a grievance concerning denial of employment, promotion, training, or transfer, or concerning a demotion, layoff, transfer or termination due to discrimination based on race, sex, creed, religion, national origin, age, genetic information or disabling condition as defined by G.S.
+Notes: An SHRA employee with a grievance concerning denial of employment, promotion, training, or transfer, or concerning a demotion, layoff, transfer or termination due to discrimination based on race, sex, creed, religion, national origin, age, genetic information or disabling condition as defined by G.S.
 168A-3, or a grievance based on retaliation for opposition to alleged discrimination, may still appeal directly to the Office of Administrative Hearings.

 Grievants may file a simultaneous complaint under Title VII with the Equal Employment Opportunity Commission.